Early-Exit Graph Neural Networks: Additional Preliminaries

-where \( \Theta_+, \Theta_- \in \mathbb{R}^{m' \times m'} \) are lower triangular matrices.
-Substituting these into the energy functional results in Equation~\eqref{eq:param_dirich}, which clearly separates the smoothing (attraction) and sharpening (repulsion) effects.
-The positive semi-definite part \( \Theta_+ \) contributes to smoothing by encouraging alignment between neighboring node features, while \( \Theta_- \) induces repulsion, preserving sharp differences.
 We can see that a gradient flow for such energy, namely Equation \eqref{eq: graff_gradient_flow}, can minimize or maximize the edge gradients computed on the node features.
-This results in a model's behavior that allows for attraction and repulsion.
+This results in a model's behavior that allows for attraction and repulsion weighted by $\Theta_+$, and $\Theta_-$, specifically the positive semi-definite part \( \Theta_+ \) contributes to smoothing by encouraging alignment between neighboring node features, while \( \Theta_- \) induces repulsion, preserving sharp differences.

+\textbf{Adaptive Propagation GCN (APGCN).} APGCN~\citep{AdaProp} is the first approach to introduce adaptive depth in GNNs using a halting mechanism inspired by Adaptive Computation Time (ACT)~\cite{graves2017adaptivecomputationtimerecurrent} for RNNs.
+In APGCN, each node $i$ maintains a halting probability $p_i^k$ at each layer $k$.
+The halting unit is defined as a sigmoid function over the current node state: $h_i^k = \sigma(\text{MLP}(\mathbf{h}_i^k))$.
+The process continues until the cumulative probability exceeds a threshold:

+where $1 - \epsilon$ is a confidence threshold (typically 0.99).
+Crucially, APGCN requires an auxiliary \textit{ponder cost} added to the loss function, $\mathcal{L}_{budget} = \sum_i N(i) + R_i$, to penalize the number of steps and prevent the model from running indefinitely.
+This explicit penalty creates a "budget-aware" bias, where the model is incentivized to exit early to minimize the loss, potentially at the cost of task performance (as discussed in Section \ref{sec:impact_earlyexit}).
+The final loss for APGCN becomes:

+Here $\mu$ is a coefficent needed to weight the need for budget in the early-exit setting.
+We remark that the halting unit cannot be trained end-to-end if this additional loss is missing.